splunk/observability-workshop/content/en/s4r/21-navigator.md

 TBD

-Navigate to the K8s Navigator ... walk through
+Navigate to the K8s Navigator ... walk through ... filtering, metrics, node dependencies, etc.

+Talk around what has been deployed

 * Talk around initial panes goto Nodes
 * Filter to workshop cluster